valerioleo/website/docs/examples/hello_multiply.md

 # "Hello, Multiply!": Write Your First Program for the RISC Zero zkVM

 In this guide, we'll be writing a program that demonstrates a number is composite and *we know its factors*.
 If you'd like to start with an under-the-hood explanation of what this program will do, we've written one [here](understanding-hello-multiply.md).
-To jump ahead and see the finished product, look in [this repository](https://github.com/risc0/risc0-rust-examples/).
+To jump ahead and see the finished product, look at the [factors example](https://github.com/risc0/risc0-rust-examples/tree/main/factors) in our examples repository.
 If you're ready to code, let's dive in!

 ## Step 1: Clone the template repository

 To get started, clone the [Rust starter template](https://github.com/risc0/risc0-rust-starter).
 (An explanation of the template code is [also available](understanding_template.md).)
 If you intend to publish your project, you should instead follow the [directions for creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) on GitHub.

 ## Step 2: Modify file names (and their references)

 ### Name the new project

 Let's give our "Hello, Multiply!" project a name.
 Rename the folder `host` to `factors`.

 Update the corresponding workspace member entry in the top-level `Cargo.toml` file:
 ```